radiovisual/metalsmith-rootpath/README.md

 #### Relative Links
-Use the `rootPath` variable anywhere you want to grab static files relative to your directory.
+Use the `rootPath` variable anywhere you want to grab static files relative to your directory. `rootPath` will find the root folder no matter how many levels deep your templates are.

+For example, if the following line of code where placed in `dir3/foo/bar/baz/index.html`
 ```html
 <link src="{{rootPath}}css/main.css" type="text/css" />
 ```

-`rootPath` will dynamically find the root folder no matter how many levels deep your templates are.
-Assume you have a template file at this location: `/foo/bar/baz/biz/index.html`, the generated HTML from the above template code would be:
+It would result in the following output:
 ```html
 <link src="../../../../css/main.css" type="text/css" />
 ```

 #### Relative Navigation